-This is the newly renovated version of the hand tinted ‘Tree in Islington’ which was very badly damaged when Athena International printers ripped it off its thin mounting board to drum scan for their poster in 1991!
+This is a digitally renovated version of the hand tinted ‘Tree in Islington’ which was very badly damaged when Athena International’s printers ripped it off its thin mounting board to drum scan for their poster in 1991!

 When Hag made the original black & white print for Pink Floyd’s Britannia Road recording studio in Islington North London.
 (The studio is just out of frame in the picture to the right of the tree trunk).

-It was intended to be where hats and coats were hung.
-Hooks were going to be added within the tree.
+It was meant to be where hats and coats were hung.
+Hooks were to be placed within the tree.
 This did not happen as nobody could bring themselves to drill holes in the 6’ x 9’ (1.82 x 2.74m) Mural.
 The studio was later expanded and where the mural was became a doorway.
 The mural was left in the back yard in the rain.

 Hag added 7 things that people could discover whilst hanging their coats.